Bay Area Hiker Links and Recommended Reading

 South Bay Trails, by Jean Rusmore, Betsy Crowder, and

-Trails, this book is comprehensive, but riddled with typos, and suffers
+book is comprehensive, but riddled with typos, and suffers from a nagging, cranky

-from a nagging, cranky tone in places.
-Some younger hikers might sense the disjunction
+tone in places.
+Some younger hikers might sense the disjunction of a generation

-good reading when you're planning a south bay hike.
+you're planning a south bay hike.

-a wealth of information, and is particularly useful for finding and hiking the
+now in the 10th edition, contains a wealth of information, and is particularly

-Santa Cruz Mountain's minor parks and preserves.
-The maps are spare, and some
+useful for finding and hiking the Santa Cruz Mountain's minor parks and preserves.

-readers may find the book's "extras" somewhat silly and dated.
+somewhat silly and dated.

-classic status, and it does cover a lot of peninsula ground, but I am perplexed
+enough to reach classic status, and it does cover a lot of peninsula ground,

-by the omission of trail descriptions at Memorial Park (which was described
+but I am perplexed by the omission of trail descriptions at Memorial Park (which

-in the 3rd edition) and Hidden Villa.
-The biggest improvement to the 4th edition
+was described in the 3rd edition) and Hidden Villa.
+The biggest improvement

-is maps by Ben Pease.
+to the 4th edition is maps by Ben Pease.

 Trails of the Coastside and Northern Peninsula (map), by Pease